Karen Ryan Photography

 We will be happy to do everything we can to make your participation in Nantucket Race Week a fun and enjoyable experience.
 Your spouse or significant other is welcome!
 Housing will be provided in local residences for the three nights coinciding with the events of the Invitational .
-In addition, plan to enjoy the boats and kayaks at Nantucket Community Sailing's Jetties Beach location throughout the week.
+In addition, you are welcome to enjoy the small sailboats, paddleboards, and kayaks at Nantucket Community Sailing's Jetties Beach location throughout the week.

-If you would prefer to stay in one of the local hotels or a rental property, the Nantucket Lodging Association maintains a list of up to the minute room availability for the Nantucket hotels, inns, and bed & breakfasts.
+If you would prefer to stay in one of the local hotels or a rental property, Nantucket Visitors Services maintains a list of up to the minute room availability for the Nantucket hotels, inns, and bed & breakfasts.
 The Nantucket Visitors Services website has useful information on what to do, where to eat, and how to get to the island.
 You can call them at 508-228-0925 or e-mail at firstname.lastname@example.org to order a Nantucket Visitors Guide.

 In all, the Celebrity Invitational presents an unparalleled chance to sail with a master tactician in strong competition, in classic, closely matched boats, in great racing conditions.
 Add the enjoyment of a few days on Nantucket at the best and busiest time of the year, all while making a great contribution to a worthy organization: Nantucket Community Sailing.